ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/lifetimes/index.md

 demand) and which is frequently accessed via `static` accessors or similar.
 Specifically, an application will usually enforce rules at the code level to ensure that it's impossible to create more than one instance of the type.

-Rezolver lets you change any registration into a singleton by simply wrapping an @Rezolver.ITarget inside a @Rezolver.SingletonTarget.
+Rezolver lets you change any registration into a singleton by simply wrapping an @Rezolver.ITarget inside a @Rezolver.Targets.SingletonTarget.

 [Read more about singletons](singleton.md).